 London – 56-58 Broadwick Street

-Broadwick Street has a wonderful village atmosphere to it and beyond the large Victorian front door at number 56-58 are spacious offices.
-Well lit with natural day light, complete with meeting and breakout room facilities and original period features such as fireplaces and wooden panelling.
+Our Broadwick Street buildings are on a street with a wonderful village atmosphere, and beyond the large Victorian front door at number 56-58 are 17 spacious offices, all well-lit with natural day light, complete with informal meeting and breakout facilities, and original period features such as fireplaces and wooden paneling.